Katherine Bowers

 About

 Dr Bowers came to UBC from the University of Cambridge, where she was a postdoctoral Research Associate in the Department of Slavonic Studies and a Research Fellow of Darwin College.
-In 2023, she has been a British Academy Visiting Fellow at the University of St Andrews and a Visiting Fellow of Clare Hall, Cambridge.
+In 2023, she was a British Academy Visiting Fellow at the University of St Andrews and a Visiting Fellow of Clare Hall, Cambridge.

 Teaching